This post may contain affiliate links (read more)

 You might also enjoy…Organise Your Paperwork Once and For All!

 These are the ones that make my living room look like a crèche!
-They are too large to hideaway so instead are lined up under the stairs like some ride on toy car park.
+They are too large to hideaway so instead we line them up under the stairs like some ride on toy car park.
 To keep these in check, I remove toys as she outgrows them – like the jumperoo, baby walker etc and move them to the attic if we plan to reuse them for the next baby.
 Any toys that she didn’t really take an interest in or that we don’t particularly want to save we can just sell on.

 This is the one I’m yet to crack!
 We have a pop up tent which we use in the garden in the summer and take on picnics and we have a paddling pool.
 I don’t want to keep these outside because of damp and bugs, but we don’t have any storage cupboards in the house where they could go.
 I’m thinking maybe a trunk in the mudroom which leads to the garden.